PrabhatYadav-27/jenkins-cicd/Jenkins-Cluster/Readme.md

 `` Distribute Cluster ``  Cluster is something that holds both the `Master node` and `Worker Node` cluster is responsible for providing various environment required to  manage the application.

+For this we need atleast instances one which conatains `Master node` and other instance will contain the `Worker Node`.